 A transition period will run until 2032 to enable candidates who are already enrolled on the GDL or LPC to qualify as solicitors via this route.
 So, if you had already started your GDL or LPC before the SQE was introduced, you can choose which route to take to qualify.

 Various universities and law schools offer graduate law conversion courses.
-Following the introduction of the SQE, these are now optional.
-However, non-law students should undertake additional training before taking the SQE.
-If you’ve accepted a training contract offer with a specific firm, it might be that it’ll require you to complete a law conversion course with a specific education provider before starting the SQE with them.
+Although these are technically now optional, non-law students should undertake additional training before attempting SQE1 and SQE2.
+If you’ve accepted a training contract offer with a specific firm, it might be that the firm will require you to complete a law conversion course with a specific education provider before starting additional SQE prep, completing the assessments with them.

 Previously all graduate law conversions had one name – the GDL, but universities are now launching revamped conversion courses under a range of different names to adjust what they teach in line with the SQE.

 You can use LawCareers.Net’s guide to SQE preparation courses to compare these new options.

 The GDL will remain mandatory for non-law graduates who wish to train as a barrister.

 To become a barrister, you must complete a Bar course after your law conversion, which will then make you eligible for pupillage (the final stage of barrister training).